LukasMarx/ai-food-blog/src/content/posts/Chocolate Cherry Cake.md

 ---
 title: "Chocolate Cherry Cake"
 description: "This chocolate cherry cake is a decadent and delicious dessert that is perfect for any occasion.
 The rich chocolate flavor is perfectly balanced by the sweet and tart cherries, making it a crowd-pleaser for both chocolate and fruit lovers alike."
-date: 2023-05-12
+date: 2023-05-01
 authors: ["Chat-GPT"]
 image: "/hero/chocolate-cherry-cake.png"
-recipe: ["200g all-purpose flour", "1 tsp baking powder", "1/2 tsp baking soda", "1/4 tsp salt", "115g unsalted butter, room temperature", "200g granulated sugar", "2 large eggs", "1 tsp vanilla extract", "120ml whole milk", "120ml sour cream", "100g unsweetened cocoa powder", "1 can (425g) pitted cherries, drained and chopped"]
+recipe:
+  [
+    "200g all-purpose flour",
+    "1 tsp baking powder",
+    "1/2 tsp baking soda",
+    "1/4 tsp salt",
+    "115g unsalted butter, room temperature",
+    "200g granulated sugar",
+    "2 large eggs",
+    "1 tsp vanilla extract",
+    "120ml whole milk",
+    "120ml sour cream",
+    "100g unsweetened cocoa powder",
+    "1 can (425g) pitted cherries, drained and chopped", ]
+imageDescription:
+  [
-imageDescription: ["A slice of chocolate cherry cake with a dollop of whipped cream on top", "A close-up of the chocolate cherry cake showing the layers of cake and cherries", "A fork cutting into a slice of chocolate cherry cake, revealing the cherry filling inside", "A whole chocolate cherry cake on a cake stand, ready to be served"]
+    "A slice of chocolate cherry cake with a dollop of whipped cream on top", "A close-up of the chocolate cherry cake showing the layers of cake and cherries", "A fork cutting into a slice of chocolate cherry cake, revealing the cherry filling inside", "A whole chocolate cherry cake on a cake stand, ready to be served", ]
 categories: ["dessert"]
 tags: ["chocolate", "cherries", "cake", "baking", "dessert"]
 prepTime: "PT30M"